Loss of rent insurance

 • expert landlord insurance, with cover for loss of rent and common liabilities

-• no excess to pay and fast turnaround – 80 percent of settled claims paid in 24 hours
+• no excess to pay and fast turnaround – 83% of claims were settled in 2023

 • trusted by over 900,000 customers for flexible, tailored cover